+SCOPE: of lamina being removed at T11 using rongeurs.

-SCOPE: of lamina being removed at T11 and T10 using rongeurs.
+SCOPE: of lamina being removed at T10 using rongeurs.

-Continue the laminectomy by evenly cutting and removing lamina bilaterally up to vertebra T9 [1].

-SCOPE: progressing rostrally with symmetrical bone removal up to the level of T9.

 Once the laminectomy exposes an adequate area from T10 to T12, gently flush the thecal sac with saline [1].

-Talent using a syringe to gently irrigate the thecal sac with saline.
+SCOPE: Talent using a syringe to gently irrigate the thecal sac with saline.

 Durotomy for Treatment Application

 Perform the durotomy using the dissection microscope to access the subdural space of the spinal cord [1].
+Confirm that the chosen site for the durotomy and the region directly in front of it are free of branching blood vessels from the midline vessel [2].

-Talent gathering instruments for durotomy.
+Shot wide: Talent gathering instruments for durotomy.
+Timestamp: 0:05-0:17/ P1003937

+SCOPE: “Microscope view showing a clear area around the midline vessel at the entry site.”

 Bend a 27-gauge needle to a 90-degree angle with the bevel facing upward [1].
-At the desired entry point, pierce the dura mater gently with the tip of the bent needle [2].

-Talent holding the 27-gauge needle with forceps and bending it to a right angle with the bevel oriented upward.
+SCOPE: Talent holding the 27-gauge needle with forceps and bending it to a right angle with the bevel oriented upward.

-Shot of the needle tip piercing the dura mater with delicate pressure at the target location.
+At the desired entry point, pierce the dura mater gently with the tip of the bent needle.
 Once the dura is punctured, carefully lift the needle dorsally to tear a circular hole in the dura, no more than 2 millimeters on either side of the midline blood vessel [1].
 Look for a slight leakage of cerebrospinal fluid to confirm successful durotomy [2].

-SCOPE: lifting the needle dorsally to create a small round opening in the dura mater.
+SCOPE: Shot of the needle tip piercing the dura mater with delicate pressure at the target location then lifting the needle dorsally to create a small round opening in the dura mater.

-SCOPE: pointing to the Fluid seeping from the dura as a sign of successful durotomy.
+SCOPE: kimwipe clearing area of CSF seeping from the dura; a sign of successful durotomy.

-Confirm that the chosen site for the durotomy and the region directly in front of it are free of branching blood vessels from the midline vessel [1].

-SCOPE: Microscope view showing a clear area around the midline vessel at the entry site.

 Use the holes made in the dura to deliver treatment or insert a device into the subdural space [1].
-For this protocol, insert intrathecal catheters either to guide a stimulation device or to inject hydrogel [2].
+For this protocol, insert intrathecal catheters either to guide a stimulation device or to inject hydrogel.